-The Northstar Network and the creation of this booklet was facilitated by the Social Transformation Project (www.stproject.org), a movement building organization that sunset in July 2022.
+The Northstar Network and the creation of this booklet was were facilitated by the Social Transformation Project (www.stproject.org), a movement building organization that sunset in July 2022.
+Further information on the network and its members are provided within.